Baffles (submarine): Background and etymology

 Since a sonar array is extremely sensitive to underwater sounds, it must be protected from the noise generated by machinery on the vessel on which the sonar is installed.
 Otherwise, its own noise would tend to drown out other sonar targets, making the sonar array ineffective.
 To reduce noise, sound-attenuating material is placed between the sonar and the rest of the vessel.
-This makes the sonar much more effective, but causes a blind spot where this material is: as most hull-mounted sonars are located at the front of the vessel; the ship's bow, the resulting blind spot is located directly behind the array, most commonly sternwards.
+This makes the sonar much more effective, but causes a blind spot where this material is: as most hull-mounted sonars are located at the front of the vessel, the boat's bow, the resulting blind spot is located directly behind the array, most commonly sternwards.

 The term baffles is likely derived from a lesser-used definition of the word itself, that of "a partition that prevents interference between sound waves in a loudspeaker."
 In the instance of its usage in terminology pertaining to submarines, the definition can be expanded and slightly modified to, "an area behind the submarine that due to the cavitation and the wake left by the propulsion system impedes the ability for on-board sonar systems to accurately establish what, if anything, is behind the submarine."